fabioscagliola/Cracking-The-Coding-Interview/README.md

 ### 2.4 Partition

 Write code to partition a linked list around a value x, such that all nodes less than x come before all nodes greater than or equal to x.

+## Chapter 3 – Stacks and Queues

+### 3.3 – Stack of Plates

+Imagine a (literal) stack of plates.
+If the stack gets too high, it might topple.
+Therefore, in real life, we would likely start a new stack when the previous stack exceeds some threshold.
+Implement a data structure `SetofStacks` that mimics this. `SetofStacks` should be composed of several stacks and should create a new stack once the previous one exceeds capacity. `SetofStacks.push()` and ?`SetofStacks.pop()` should behave identically to a single stack (that is, `pop()` should return the same values as it would if there were just a single stack).
+Implement a function `popAt(int index)` which performs a pop operation on a specific sub-stack.

+### 3.4 – Queue via Stacks

+Implement a `MyQueue` class which implements a queue using two stacks.

+### 3.5 – Sort Stack

+Write a program to sort a stack such that the smallest items are on the top.
+You can use an additional temporary stack, but you may not copy the elements into any other data structure (such as an array).
+The stack supports the following operations: `push`, `pop`, `peek`, and `isEmpty`.

+### 3.6 – Animal Shelter

+An animal shelter, which holds only dogs and cats, operates on a strictly "first in, first out" basis.
+People must adopt either the "oldest" (based on arrival time) of all animals at the shelter, or they can select whether they would prefer a dog or a cat (and will receive the oldest animal of that type).
+They cannot select which specific animal they would like.
+Create the data structures to maintain this system and implement operations such as `enqueue`, `dequeueAny`, `dequeueDog`, and `dequeueCat`.
+You may use the built-in `LinkedList` data structure.